serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 ## Building the Services

 We will not get into the details of creating the services, but we will explore the code, dig deep into the functionality that is offered.
-Also, the gut of the services are mocked up, but the intention of the example is to showcase the event-driven nature of the services, so we will just focus on that.
+Also, the guts of the services are mocked up, but the intention of the example is to showcase the event-driven nature of the services, so we will just focus on that.

 ### Building the Users Service

 The workflow of the users service is:

 - expose an HTTP endpoint for user registration,
-- register an user, and finally
+- register a user, and finally
 - **emit** an event `user.registered`

 Let's look at the functions section of the `serverless.yml`: